-Meanwhile the claimant together with other owners of shops, who had also received same decision of the MG to demolish their business facility, filed a claim to the Municipal court of Gllogovc/Glogovac against MG for obstruction of their possession, as on 30 and 31.03.2001 the MG started demolishing some of the shops of the owners.1.
+Meanwhile the claimant together with other owners of shops, who had also received same decision of the MG to demolish their business facility, filed a claim to the Municipal court of Gllogovc/Glogovac against MG for obstruction of their possession.
+The reason was that on 30 and 31 of March 2001 the MG started demolishing some of the business facilities of the owners.